Last Updated on: 10th November 2023, 11:52 am

 Check anything electrical attached to the tank, such as lamps.
 Secure loose wires so they can’t be pinched or cut, and consider getting timer switches for the plug sockets.

 Ensure that any thermometers and hygrometers in the tank are fully operational.
-If you use electrical appliances for these readings, change the batteries aren’t running low.
+If you use electrical appliances for these readings, change the batteries so they aren’t running low.

 Light, Heat, and Humidity